Freedom Cards

 The Philosophy of Freedom as a Science of Freedom

-To make this path accessible and verifiable, The Philosophy of Freedom approaches freedom as a science of the inner life.
-It applies the methods of scientific inquiry to the realms of thought and will.
+The Philosophy of Freedom approaches freedom as a science of the inner life, applying the methods of scientific inquiry to thought and will.

-As a Descriptive Science, it offers precise, objective accounts of cognitive experience that each reader can confirm through introspection.
-As a Comparative Science, it contrasts two states of being—from the ordinary, externally determined state to the higher, self-determined state of the free spirit.
+As a Descriptive Science, it provides objective descriptions of cognitive experience that each reader can verify through introspection.
+As a Comparative Science, it contrasts the ordinary, externally determined state with the higher, self-determined state of the free spirit.

 Rudolf Steiner’s Promise